hapax/hapax.github.io/assets/simple-physics.md

 The basic idea is that if you sweep out a "collision cylinder" with cross-section $\sigma$, and the centre of another object lies in the cylinder, a collision will occur.
-In fact, if we know how many colliding objects (e.g. elephants) per unit volume there are in the vicinity, we can estimate the number of collisions!
+In fact, if we know the number of colliding objects (e.g. elephants) per unit volume in the vicinity, we can estimate the number of collisions!
 If you move a distance $\ell$, and have scattering cross-section
 $\sigma$ with respect to elephants (or whatever it is you are worried